captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 # PixelGuard AI (AI IMAGE PROTECT)

 ## Introduction
 AI scraping involves the automated collection of images from the internet for training AI models.
 This practice can lead to unauthorized use of personal or copyrighted images.
-PixelGuard AI aims to protect your images from such scraping by applying various invisible techniques that interfere with AI processing while preserving the visual quality for human viewers (as much as possible).
+PixelGuard AI aims to protect your images from such scraping and other AI training by applying various invisible techniques that interfere with AI processing while preserving the visual quality for human viewers (as much as possible).

 ## Features
 - **Multiple 'Invisible' Protection Techniques**: